antlko/golite/README.md

 ```

 Go the the `http://localhost:5173/`
-There you can create user, login
+There you can create user and login.

 <br>
 <img src="docs/img_1.png" alt="screen" style="width: 796px; height: 656px;">